Vyral/carlos-gutierrez/_drafts/the-story-of-a-challenged-athletes-foundation-champion.md

 {% include youtube.html %}

-Today world-class water-skier and wakeboarder Scott Leason shares his awe-inspiring story and how the Challenged Athletes Foundation played a major part in it.
+<center>Today world-class water-skier and wakeboarder Scott Leason shares his awe-inspiring story and how the Challenged Athletes Foundation played a major part in it.</center>

 Today I’m standing alongside my good friend Scott Leason.
 As you can probably tell from the wetsuit he’s wearing, he’s a wakeboarder—not just any wakeboarder, though.
 Scott is world-renowned for his talent and he’s about ready to head out on one of his training rides.
 I caught him before he did to ask him about his unbelievable story.&nbsp;